Pot-Bouille: Relation to the other Rougon-Macquart novels

 In addition to examining Octave as representative of the Rougon-Macquart line, Zola explores the effects of personal history and environment on the other residents of the apartment building.

-Translations
+English Translations

+Expurgated

 Pot-Bouille was translated into English by Henry Vizetelly in 1886 and Percy Pinkerton in 1895; both translations are available in reprints.
-There have been other English translations since (as Piping Hot!, Pot Luck, Restless House and Lesson in Love), the most recent being by Brian Nelson for Oxford World's Classics (1999).
+There have been other English translations since (as Piping Hot!, Pot Luck, Restless House and Lesson in Love).
+It is the least translated novel of the series along with its prequel The Conquest of the Plassans.